-Are You Missing The 1985 Sinclair Lewis Imperforate Error Pair?
+Are You Missing The 1985 Sinclair Lewis Imperf between error pair?

-With this special offer, you can get the mint Sinclair Lewis Horizontal Imperforate Error pair as well as the normal, perforated stamp.
+With this special offer, you can get the mint Sinclair Lewis Horizontal Imperf between error pair as well as the normal, perforated stamp.
 Errors are an interesting area of collecting that allow us to discover the problems that can arise in the printing process including mistakes in color, perforation, or design.

 Birth Of Sinclair Lewis